 This is not the end of the lore; if anything, I'm only getting started.
 In the future, I wish to develop it more through other means instead, as I am getting tired of trying to put very minor spins on the same format over and over again.
 The last 240p Politics segment will air on January 20th, so do stay on watch for the final batch on the official channel.
 Following this, all 240p Politics segments will be available to download as Cinepak AVIs on the FTP server.
-Don't forget to submit wqe memes for the final segment in the Discord server (or whatever works for you).
 Thank you for a great four years of soy!

 No comments for this page.

 Leave a Comment